World Leaders in the Digital Economy Convene in Hangzhou to Discuss New Opportunities

 Global Digital Ecosystem Conference 2022, the first in a new series, to be held on March 25

-HANGZHOU, China, March 9, 2022 /CNW/ -- Global Digital Ecosystem Conference 2022, the first such conference of its kind and one of the theme forums of the world's first Global Digital Trade Expo (GDTE), will be held in Hangzhou, Zhejiang province.
+HANGZHOU, China, March 10, 2022 /PRNewswire/ -- Global Digital Ecosystem Conference 2022, the first such conference of its kind and one of the theme forums of the world's first Global Digital Trade Expo (GDTE), will be held in Hangzhou, Zhejiang province.
 The event is designed to promote the quality development of digital trade by building a solid digital ecosystem.

 Hosted by the Hangzhou Municipal People's Government and the Commerce Department of Zhejiang Province, and organized by the Hangzhou Municipal Bureau of Commerce, the conference is an innovation-focused industry event jointly created by Informa plc and Hangzhou Expo Group.
 Themed "New Technology, New Business Forms and New Models", the event will play an important role in establishing a model for hosting GDTE-related conferences that meet international standards in terms of the sharing of industry ecosystems and the analysis of business cases.